hmf21/UAVLocalization/README.md

 ## Resources-Download

-* DATASETS: All the datasets for this research have been open-sourced at the [this link](https://cloud.tsinghua.edu.cn/d/149b03e8c78948e5b8bb/)
+* DATASETS: All the datasets for this research have been open-sourced at the [this link](https://cloud.tsinghua.edu.cn/d/149b03e8c78948e5b8bb/).

-* Pretrained Weights: The pretrained weights
+* Pretrained Weights: The pretrained weights have been also given at the [this link](https://cloud.tsinghua.edu.cn/d/149b03e8c78948e5b8bb/).

 ## Acknowledgements